datosgobes/DCAT-AP-ES/docs/validation.en.md

 SHACL shapes allow checking whether a catalog expressed in an RDF serialization is valid.
 Since it should be possible to transform the data exchange to RDF for DCAT-AP-ES compliance, these SHACL forms can be used in any data exchange context.
 However, the provided SHACL forms are only a starting point for implementers.

 By using these templates, it is possible to identify and correct possible deviations from the specification, thereby improving the quality of the metadata produced.
-In addition, interactive tools such as the [SHACL playground](https://shacl-playground.zazuko.com/) [^1] or the [European Commission Interoperability Testbed](https://www.itb.ec.europa.eu/shacl/any/upload) [^2], which provides an online service where it is possible to upload and validate RDF files against DCAT-AP-ES SHACL forms, facilitate the validation of DCAT-AP files using SHACL.
+In addition, interactive tools such as the [European Commission Interoperability Testbed](https://www.itb.ec.europa.eu/shacl/any/upload) [^1] or [SHACL playground](https://shacl-playground.zazuko.com/) [^2], which provides an online service where it is possible to upload and validate RDF files against DCAT-AP-ES SHACL forms, facilitate the validation of DCAT-AP files using SHACL.

 !!! info "More info"